Manila City Guide

 Quick facts

-• Manila holds the distinction of being the most densely populated city on the planet.
+• Manila is officially the most densely populated city in the world.

 🏛️